 The Thermal Control System’s goal is to protect AcubeSAT and its payload from the harsh space environment such as the Sun’s, IR and Albedo radiation.
 While the operational temperature range for each internal component varies, the subsystem needs to find a thermal control plan that would satisfy every subsystem’s needs.
-Some temperature ranges for our CubeSat’s most crucial components are: 1.
-The microfluidics chip, where the scientific experiment is going to take place would need to have a temperature of 30±0.5°C. 2.
-CubeSat’s battery has an operational mode temperature range of 5–40°C, while if in a non-operational mode a range of -5–50°C. 3.
-Most electronical components, such as PCBs, will have an operational mode temperature range of -40–85°C and a non-operational of -50–85°C. Passive and Active Thermal Control

-Thermal Analyses Tests and Results
+Thermal Analyses and Test Results

-For a final decision to be made, concerning AcubeSAT’s thermal control, thermal tests need to take place.
-The software we are using for its thermal analyses is ANSYS Workbench.In this software, we are running thermal analyses concerning the nanosatellite’s extreme cases.
+For a final decision to be made, concerning AcubeSAT’s thermal control, thermal analyses need to take place.
+The software the subsystem is using for its thermal analyses is Ansys Workbench.In this software,the extreme environmental cases of the nanosatellite are being examined .
 These extreme cases include the hot case, in which most of the components are in operation, while Solar, IR and Albedo radiation have a maximum magnitude, and the cold case, having a minimum internal heat dissipation and minimum radiation values.
 These analyses provide the Thermal subsystem with the actual, not the required ones, temperature ranges of the components, with and without the applied passive and active thermal insulations.
 Comparing these two cases of temperature ranges, the actual and the required, we can decide on the final thermal control of AcubeSAT.
-Last but not least, some practical thermal tests are necessary inside a thermal vacuum.
-This way, a verification will be made that the thermal analyses results are precise.
+Last but not least, some practical thermal tests are necessary inside a thermal vacuum chamber, verifying the thermal analysis results by minimizing the uncertainties that occured.